Teams and organizations of the Marvel Cinematic Universe: Deadpool Corps

+The Deadpool Corps appeared in the film Deadpool & Wolverine.

 Einherjar

 The Einherjar is the army of Asgard who have been serving the Asgardian throne since the time of Odin's father, Bor.
 Over the millennia, they have fought the Dark Elves, the Frost Giants, and the Marauders, as well as Hela and Thanos's forces.
 Their current leader is Tyr.

-It appeared in the films Thor, Thor: The Dark World, Thor: Ragnarok, Avengers: Endgame, and Thor: Love and Thunder; as well as the Disney+ series What If...?.
+The Einherjar appeared in the films Thor, Thor: The Dark World, Thor: Ragnarok, Avengers: Endgame, and Thor: Love and Thunder; as well as the Disney+ series What If...?.

 Illuminati

 The Illuminati is an organization established by an alternate version of Stephen Strange in Earth-838.
 They are intended to monitor and apprehend potential threats to the wider multiverse.
 Joining Strange as council members are Maria Rambeau / Captain Marvel, Peggy Carter / Captain Carter, Blackagar Boltagon / Black Bolt, Professor Charles Xavier, and Reed Richards.
-When Strange recklessly uses the Darkhold to prevent Thanos's invasion of their world, he was deemed a threat to the multiverse by his peers, leading him to be executed by Boltagon and subsequently replaced by the succeeding Sorcerer Supreme, Karl Mordo.
+When Strange recklessly used the Darkhold to prevent Thanos's invasion of their world, he was deemed a threat to the multiverse by his peers, leading him to be executed by Boltagon and subsequently replaced by the succeeding Sorcerer Supreme, Karl Mordo.
 Some time later, the Illuminati arrest and imprison the Stephen Strange of Earth-616, as they fear he and his companion America Chavez pose a similar threat.
 However, their attempt to decide his fate is interrupted by a corrupted Wanda Maximoff from Earth-616, who infiltrates their headquarters and slaughters every member of the organization (except for Mordo) while Strange, Chavez and that reality's Christine Palmer pursue the Book of Vishanti to subdue her.

 They appeared in the film Doctor Strange in the Multiverse of Madness.

 Masters of the Mystic Arts

 The Masters of the Mystic Arts are an order of sorcerers dedicated to protecting the world from mystical threats.
 They originated in the time of Agamotto, and through the centuries developed into their current form.
 Notable current and former members include Dr. Stephen Strange, Wong, the Ancient One, Karl Mordo / Baron Mordo, Kaecilius, Jonathan Pangborn, Daniel Drumm, Hamir, Tina Minoru, Sol Rama and Rintrah.

-They appeared in the films Doctor Strange, Avengers: Endgame and Doctor Strange in the Multiverse of Madness.
+They appeared in the films Doctor Strange, Avengers: Endgame and Doctor Strange in the Multiverse of Madness, as well as the Disney+ series What If...? and Marvel Zombies.